 Can I split payments for this trip?

 Yes!
-At checkout you can chose the option of paying in two payments of $5,000, per person and not including any room supplements.
-The balance of $5,000 is due June 1, 2020.
-We will reach out to you by this date to collect final payment.
+Please call us if you prefer to pay in two installments of $5,000 each, per person, and not including any room supplements.
+The balance of $5,000 per person is due June 1, 2020.

 What is the cancellation policy?